-Current aging methods (e.g., using the Turn-off Point) of Milky Way-globular clusters show them to be quite old, some on the order of 13 billion years, with ~10 billion years common.
-Examples of younger globular clusters can be found in the Magellanic Clouds.
+The Milky-Way globular clusters are generally Population II stars, i.e., less metal and older than the Sun, an indication that they are old.
+Current aging methods (e.g., using the turn-off point) of Milky-Way globular clusters also show them to be quite old, some on the order of 13 billion years (epoch of reionization), with ~10 billion years common (at ore before peak epoch).
+Examples of younger globular clusters can be found in the Magellanic clouds.